jpodgorny/torus_integrator/README.md

 ## Purpose

-This python module takes local spectro-polarimetric reflection tables from FITS files (described in Podgorný et al. 2022, available at https://doi.org/10.6084/m9.figshare.16726207).
+This python module takes local spectro-polarimetric reflection tables from FITS files (described in Podgorný et al. 2022, available at https://doi.org/10.6084/m9.figshare.16726207, use version 2).
 It puts a source of X-ray power-law in the center with energy binning, a power-law index Gamma, and primary polarization according to the local reflection tables.
 The user defines a range of inner radii, torus half-opening angles and observer's inclinations, for which the final ASCII spectro-polarimetric tables are to be computed.
 Then the routine takes into account the visible and illuminated part of the inner walls of a pure circular torus and computes the integrated view for a distant observer, seeing a single reflection.
 Direct radiation or self-irradiation are not taken into account.
 The output tables show renormalized Stokes parameters I, Q, U dependent on energy, named according to the remaining model parameters and their values.

 For any issues regarding the use of xsstokes_torus, please, contact J. Podgorný at [jakub.podgorny@asu.cas.cz](mailto:jakub.podgorny@asu.cas.cz) or M. Dovčiak